-The annual meeting of stockholders (the "Annual Meeting") of Uranium Energy Corp. (the "Company") will be held at Suite 1500, 1055 West Georgia Street, Vancouver, British Columbia, Canada, V6E 4N7, on Thursday, July 20, 2023, at 10:00 a.m.
+The annual meeting of stockholders (the "Annual Meeting") of Uranium Energy Corp. (the "Company") will be held at Suite 1500, 1055 West Georgia Street, Vancouver, British Columbia, Canada, V6E 4N7, on Tuesday, July 16, 2024, at 10:00 a.m.
 (Vancouver time).
 At the Annual Meeting stockholders will be asked to:

-- 1. elect Amir Adnani, Spencer Abraham, David Kong, Vincent Della Volpe, Gloria Ballesta and Trecia Canty to our Board of Directors; - 2. ratify the appointment of PricewaterhouseCoopers LLP, Chartered Professional Accountants, as the Company's independent registered public accounting firm for the fiscal year ending July 31, 2023; - 3. approve the Company's 2023 Stock Incentive Plan; - 4. approve, on a non-binding advisory basis, the compensation of our named executive officers; - 5. approve, on a non-binding advisory basis, the frequency of executive compensation votes; and - 6. transact any other business properly brought before the Annual Meeting or any adjournment thereof.
+- 1. elect Amir Adnani, Spencer Abraham, David Kong, Vincent Della Volpe, Gloria Ballesta and Trecia Canty to our Board of Directors; - 2. ratify the appointment of PricewaterhouseCoopers LLP, Chartered Professional Accountants, as the Company's independent registered public accounting firm for the fiscal year ending July 31, 2024; - 3. approve the Company's 2024 Stock Incentive Plan; - 4. approve, on a non-binding advisory basis, the compensation of our named executive officers; and - 5. transact any other business properly brought before the Annual Meeting or any adjournment thereof.

-On or about June 9, 2023, the Company will mail to all stockholders of record, as of May 26, 2023, a Notice of Internet Availability of Proxy Materials (the "Notice").
-Please carefully review the Notice for information on how to access the Notice of Annual Meeting, Proxy Statement, Proxy Card and our Annual Report on Form 10-K (as amended on April 3, 2023) for the fiscal year ended July 31, 2022 (the "Annual Report on Form 10-K/A") on www.proxyvote.com, in addition to instructions on how you may request to receive a paper or email copy of these documents.
-Our Annual Report on Form 10-K/A, including financial statements for such period, does not constitute any part of the material for the solicitation of proxies.
+On or about June 5, 2024, the Company will mail to all stockholders of record, as of May 23, 2024, a Notice of Internet Availability of Proxy Materials (the "Notice").
+Please carefully review the Notice for information on how to access the Notice of Annual Meeting, Proxy Statement, Proxy Card and our Annual Report to Security Holders for the fiscal year ended July 31, 2023 (the "Annual Report") on www.proxyvote.com, in addition to instructions on how you may request to receive a paper or email copy of these documents.
+Our Annual Report, including financial statements for such period, does not constitute any part of the material for the solicitation of proxies.

 The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice.
-Only stockholders of record of the Company's common stock at the close of business on May 26, 2023, are entitled to notice of, and to vote at, the Annual Meeting or any adjournment thereof.
+Only stockholders of record of the Company's common stock at the close of business on May 23, 2024, are entitled to notice of, and to vote at, the Annual Meeting or any adjournment thereof.

 It is important that your shares be represented and voted at the Annual Meeting.
-If you are the registered holder of the Company's common stock, you can vote your shares by completing and returning the enclosed proxy card, even if you plan to attend the Annual Meeting.
-You may vote your shares of common stock in person even if you previously returned a proxy card.
+If you are the registered holder of the Company's common stock, you can vote your shares by completing and returning the enclosed Proxy Card, even if you plan to attend the Annual Meeting.
+You may vote your shares of common stock in person even if you previously returned a Proxy Card.
 Please note, however, that if your shares of common stock are held of record by a broker, bank or other nominee and you wish to vote in person at the Annual Meeting, you must obtain a proxy issued in your name from such broker, bank or other nominee.
-Please carefully review the instructions on the proxy card or the information forwarded by your broker, bank or other nominee regarding voting instructions.
+Please carefully review the instructions on the Proxy Card or the information forwarded by your broker, bank or other nominee regarding voting instructions.